Violence and conflict are always gendered processes. Shining a critical light on gender helps us to understand violence and conflict better.

 Our programmes emphasise a feminist sensitivity to difference and power relations, advocating transferable skills applicable in the realms of public engagement and career development.
 You will learn to analyse your own preconceptions and engage with a wide variety of social/political issues, facilitating your development into responsible global citizens.

-Fostering enhanced analytical and critical thinking skills, and the ability to communicate complex ideas with nuance and awareness of difference and diversity, this PGDip in Women, Violence and Conflict also offers a suitable foundation for graduates wishing to pursue further education in the field.
+Fostering enhanced analytical and critical thinking skills, and the ability to communicate complex ideas with nuance and awareness of difference and diversity, this course also offers a suitable foundation for graduates wishing to pursue further education in the field.

 |Undergraduate degree||2:1 or equivalent in a related subject.|